BritishGeologicalSurvey/etlhelper/README.md

 `etlhelper` can be combined with Python's [Requests](https://requests.readthedocs.io/en/master/) library to create an ETL for posting data from a database into an HTTP API.
-The API could be a NoSQL database (e.g. Cassandra, MongoDB) or some other web service.
+The API could be a NoSQL document store (e.g. ElasticSearch, Cassandra) or some other web service.

 This example transfers data from Oracle to ElasticSearch.